 If you follow me on social media, you may have seen that our family has grown recently.
 We adopted a Siberian Forest Cat 3 weeks ago and the first few weeks have been filled with excitement.
 He’s been an absolute star from the beginning and we haven’t really had to do any pet proofing.
 Of course, we keep an eye on him when we can and close the rooms we don’t want him in, but that’s about it!
-There are quite a few materials that have passed the ‘pet test’, but a few others that I will avoid buying in the future.
-This post is based purely on my experience with a cat/kitten, so if you have other pets (dogs, rabbits, etc), you may come across different issues, but most things should be universal.
+There are quite a few pet-proof fabrics that have passed the test, but a few others that I will avoid buying in the future.
+This post is based purely on my experience with a cat, so if you have other pets (dogs, rabbits and so on), you may come across slightly different issues, but most of it should apply to pet-friendly fabrics in general.

 When I bought my first velvet dining chairs 6 years ago, I had young children and very different concerns about their maintenance and durability.
 Since moving house, I’ve had to place them in direct sunlight, which isn’t ideal.
 I’ve noticed some fading, which is typical of darker fabrics.
 The white chairs still look brand new.